 If possible, try using a cleanser that contains an alpha-hydroxy acid (AHA) or beta-hydroxy acid (BHA) when preparing for your shave with just water.

 Both alpha- and beta-hydroxy acids remove dead skin and dirt from your face.
-However, BHA is oil soluble.
-This allows the acid to cleanse deeper in the pores and remove oil.
+However, BHA is oil-soluble.
+This allows the acid to cleanse deeper into the pores and remove oil.

 To exfoliate, place a dab of cleanser on a wet towel.
 From there, make sure your face is wet before you apply the cleanser to your face.
 Lightly scrub your face and rinse off with warm water.